Skip to content

 Landmark

-Helvellyn, one of four summits in England that rises above 3000 feet, is the third-highest peak in Britain at the height of 3118 feet.
+Helvellyn, one of four summits in England that rises above 3000 feet, is the third-highest peak in Britain at 3118 feet.
 In the centre of the Lake District stands the breathtaking peak known as Helvellyn.
 The ascent is rewarding because of the mountains on either side and the stunning vistas of fells and lakes from the peak.
-Take a little break right before reaching the top to admire Red Tarn, a small lake hidden high in the mountain.
+Take a little break before reaching the top to admire Red Tarn, a small lake hidden high in the mountain.

 Jurassic Coast